AMB0000/EmbeddedSystems/Phase_D/readme.md

 **Lesson:** when something doesn't work after assembly, look at the joints under magnification before you start swapping components or rewriting code.

-### 3. KiCad version mismatch

-When I tried to reopen my own board file on a different machine, KiCad refused — the file had been saved in version 10 and the other machine had an older release.

-**Fix:** installed KiCad 10.0.3 on every machine I touch the project from.
-Pinned the version in my notes so this doesn't surprise me again.

-**Lesson:** if you're going to use a brand-new KiCad version, write it down somewhere in the repo so future-you knows.

-### 4. Robot oscillates and falls instead of holding

-This is the big unresolved one.
-With the gains I have, the robot tips, overcorrects, and the angle runs away.
+### 3. Anticipated: 2-wheel balance will be hard with these motors

+I haven't run the balance code yet, but I expect it to struggle, and it's worth documenting why ahead of time so the troubleshooting on demo day is faster.

-There are three things working against me here:
+Three things are working against me:

-- **Motor backlash.** TT gearmotors have a noticeable amount of slop in the gear train and a deadband at low PWM.
-Small PID corrections just don't move the wheels — by the time the output is big enough to actually do something the angle has already gone too far.
+- **Motor backlash.** TT gearmotors have noticeable slop in the gear train and a deadband at low PWM.
+Small PID corrections won't move the wheels until the output is big enough to overcome the gearbox — by then the angle has already gone too far.
+These motors are great for hobby cars and bad for balance.
-- **High center of mass.** The batteries are on the top deck.
-Higher CoM is actually easier to balance in theory (longer time constant), but it asks more torque from the wheels, which my motors don't really have.
+- **High center of mass.** The batteries sit on the top deck.
+Higher CoM is actually easier in theory (longer time constant), but it asks for more torque from the wheels.
-- **Undertuned PID.** Without live tuning I have to re-flash for every gain change.
-I didn't get nearly enough iterations.

-**Partial fix:** raised Kp and Kd until the response was at least visible.
-It buys me a second or two of upright before it tips.

-**Real fix (didn't get to):** add wheel encoders for a velocity feedback term, move the batteries to the bottom deck to drop the CoM, and add a UART/Bluetooth channel to change gains live.
+- **Single-loop PID with no velocity feedback.** Without encoders I only have tilt angle to work with.
+A cascade controller with a position outer loop would be much more robust, but that's out of scope for this build.

+**Plan for demo day:** start Kp small, raise it until oscillation begins, then add Kd to damp it.
+Ki stays 0 unless there's steady-state drift.
+If it doesn't converge within reasonable tuning effort, the 3-wheel demo is the primary deliverable anyway.

-### 5. PID tuning was painfully slow
+### 4. Anticipated: PID tuning loop will be slow without wireless

-Related to the above but worth calling out separately.
-Every gain change meant: edit the code, build, flash, set the robot upright, watch it tip, repeat.
-Two minutes a try, and you need dozens of tries.
+Every gain change requires editing `main.c`, building, flipping the 5V Selector, plugging USB, DFU-flashing, unplugging, flipping the selector back, and re-trying.
+That's a couple minutes a try and you need many tries.

-**Fix (partial):** put a `#define` block at the top of `main.c` with the three gains so I only had to touch one spot.
+**Partial mitigation:** define the PID gains as `#define` constants at the top of `main.c` so I only have to touch one block of code per try.

-**Real fix (for next time):** expose the gains over UART so I can tweak them from a serial terminal while the robot is running.
+**Future fix:** install the ESP8266 module (header is already on the board) and expose PID gains over WiFi.
+Then I can tune live without re-flashing.

-### 6. *Add any other problems you ran into here*
+### 5. *Add any other problems you ran into here*

-Stuff I'd ask yourself: did you have any issues with wire polarity on the motors?
-IMU axis orientation?
-Any ground loops or noise on the analog rails?
-Anything weird with the buttons bouncing?
-Add those if they happened.
+Things worth documenting if they happened: motor wire polarity reversal, IMU axis orientation issues, ground loops or noise on the 3.3 V rail, button bounce, DRC violations you had to clean up, footprint errors caught during assembly.
+Photos and screenshots of these are worth a lot of points.

 ## If I were doing it again